grame-cncm/guidolib/readme.txt

 	The CMake project description is "Visual Studio" oriented.
 	Using MingW may require some adaptation.
 	/!\ Having .NET Framework v4.5 installed can be problematic during cmake generation AND during Visual Studio compilation.
-A downgrade to v4.0 will fix this problems.
+A downgrade to v4.0 will fix this problem.

 ======================================================================